 Most imaging procedures are not painful, although they can be uncomfortable.
 However, this can vary depending on the specific procedure you are having, your tolerance for pain and your physical condition when you have your procedure.
 Some imaging procedures may require you receiving an injection of contrast material through an IV during your procedure.
 This helps to improve the quality of certain images.

 Our team is very experienced in recognizing and intervening when there are signs of anxiety and claustrophobia.
-We do offer an open MRI and have special accommodations to support patients including education, a walk-through prior to the appointment and headphones for music.
+We do offer a wide-open MRI scanner and have special accommodations to support patients including education, a walk-through prior to the appointment and headphones for music.
 In some cases and for some procedures, a family member may accompany you during the exam.
+If claustrophobia is severe, we also offer sedation if ordered by your physician.

 We recommend you not take any it until given the okay by the technologist performing your exam to avoid the sedative wearing off prior to your procedure.
 Remember if you are bringing a prescribed sedative, you will need to have someone drive you home from your appointment.